Niuafoʻou: Volcanic activity

 A serious eruption began on 9 September 1946, beginning with a series of tremors and then a lava flow which destroyed the village of Angaha, including the government buildings and the wireless station.
 The village of Aleleuta was also destroyed, and lava flows had left only one third of the island still habitable.
 When radio contact was lost, an RNZAF aircraft on a flight to Samoa was requested to investigate, and reported the eruption to the outside world.
 The eruption was followed by a series of violent earthquakes.
 While the inhabitants initially planned to stay, in mid-October the Tongan government issued a compulsory evacuation order.
 An initial attempt to evacuate the island using the New Zealand vessel Matua failed, as the ship arrived before the inhabitants were ready.
 The island was finally evacuated on December 21.
 The inhabitants were resettled in Nukuʻalofa, where land had been provided by Queen Salote.
 In 1948 they were resettled in ʻEua.
 When they resettled, they named various places in ʻEua after the places they had known in Niuafoʻou.
-As a result, the two islands now have many of the same place names, and a comparison of names on the two islands shows where each group of settled.
+As a result, the two islands now have many of the same place names, and a comparison of names on the two islands shows where each group settled.

 In 1958, about half of the population returned to Niuafoʻou, and the rest remained in ʻEua.